 \subsection{Examples of negative dependence}

 Beyond the Gaussian case mentioned above, some other simple examples may be useful for the reader to keep in mind going forward.
 These examples can be found in e.g., \cite{JP83}.

-\textbf{Categorical distribution:} Suppose that $\mathbf X$ is a draw from a categorical distribution with $K$ categories, meaning that it is a binary vector that sums to one.
+\textit{Categorical distribution:} Suppose that $\mathbf X$ is a draw from a categorical distribution with $K$ categories, meaning that it is a binary vector that sums to one.
 Then $\mathbf X$ is counter-monotonic, thus both negatively associated and negative regression dependent.

-\textbf{Multinomial distribution ($m$ balls in $K$ bins):} If $\mathbf X$ is a draw from a multinomial distribution, meaning that it takes values in $\{0,1\}^K$ and $\sum_{i=1}^K X_i = m$, with each of the $K \choose m$ possibilities being equally likely, then $\mathbf X$ is negatively associated as well as negative regression dependent.
+\textit{Multinomial distribution ($m$ balls in $K$ bins):} If $\mathbf X$ is a draw from a multinoulli distribution, meaning that it takes values in $\{0,1\}^K$ and $\sum_{i=1}^K X_i = m$, with each of the $K \choose m$ possibilities being equally likely, then $\mathbf X$ is negatively associated as well as negative regression dependent.
 If the possibilities are not all equally likely, $\mathbf X$ is negatively orthant dependent~\citep{BSS82}.
 The same conclusions hold for a draw from a multinomial distribution, since these are just sums of mutually independent multinoullis.

-\textbf{Uniform permutations:} Let $\mathbf X$ be a uniformly random permutation of some fixed vector $(x_1,\dots,x_n)$.
+\textit{Uniform permutations:} Let $\mathbf X$ be a uniformly random permutation of some fixed vector $(x_1,\dots,x_n)$.
 Then $\mathbf X$ is negatively associated.